 From Educator to Congressman

-Price currently serves on the House Appropriations Committee and serves as the Ranking Democrat on the Transportation, Housing and Urban Development Appropriations Subcommittee, which oversees funding for the Departments of Transportation and Housing and Urban Development.
-He is a member of the Appropriations Subcommittees responsible for homeland security, State Department, and foreign operations appropriations.
-As the Ranking Member of the House Democracy Partnership and an outspoken advocate for Middle East peace, Price is also a recognized leader on foreign policy issues.
-In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, and improved transportation alternatives.
+David is North Carolina’s only member of the House Appropriations Committee and serves as the Chairman of the Transportation, Housing and Urban Development Appropriations Subcommittee.
+He also serves on the Subcommittee on Homeland Security and the Subcommittee on State, Foreign Operations, and Related Programs.
+He also serves on the House Budget Committee.
+He is a recognized leader on foreign policy, serving as Chairman of the House Democracy Partnership and an outspoken advocate for Middle East peace.
+In North Carolina, David's constituents know him as a strong supporter of education, accessible health care, affordable housing, clean air and water, scientific research, and improved transportation alternatives.

 Born in 1940, David grew up in the small town of Erwin in eastern Tennessee, where his father was a high school principal and his mother was an English teacher.
 David studied at Mars Hill College and then at the University of North Carolina at Chapel Hill as a Morehead Scholar.
 He earned his B.A. in 1961 and continued his education at Yale University, where he received a Bachelor of Divinity degree (1964) and a Ph.D. in Political Science (1969).

 David and his wife Lisa were married in 1968 and settled in Chapel Hill in 1972.
 After being a stay-at-home mother for many years, Lisa worked for Chapel Hill Mayor Ken Broun and then went on to help to found North Carolinians Against Gun Violence.
 She was its Executive Director until retiring in 2007.
 The Prices have two children: Karen, a documentary filmmaker based in Los Angeles, and Michael, a professor of evolutionary psychology at Brunel University in London.
 David and Lisa are proud grandparents of three grandchildren.